toplap/awesome-livecoding/README.md

   `Windows | macOS | GNU/Linux` `c++` `FLOSS` `midi` `audio`

 - [LiveCodeLab](http://livecodelab.net) - A web-based language and environment for VJs, musicians and graphic artists.
-Allows for immediate and engaging run-as-you-type prototyping, also used in education.
+Allows for immediate and engaging run-as-you-type prototyping, also used in education. (inactive)

   `Windows | macOS | GNU/Linux` `web` `FLOSS` `visuals` `audio`